gvwilson/fiction/santas/index.md

 in a world halfway between yours and mine, lived a young santa named Finner.
-He came from a long line of santas: his mother boxed and wrapped her first wind-up singing wombat when she was not much bigger than a wombat herself, while his father started helping with deliveries as soon as he was reliably out of diapers.<span class="note">
+He came from a long line of santas: his mother had boxed and wrapped her first wind-up singing wombat when she was not much bigger than a wombat herself, while his father started helping with deliveries as soon as he was reliably out of diapers.<span class="note">